milosgajdos/go-neural/README.md

     iterations: 80            # 80 BFGS iterations
 ```

-The above manifest defines 3 layers neural network which uses [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) activation function for all of its hidden layers and [softmax](https://en.wikipedia.org/wiki/Softmax_function) for its output layer.
+As you can see the above manifest defines 3 layers neural network which uses [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) activation function for all of its hidden layers and [softmax](https://en.wikipedia.org/wiki/Softmax_function) for its output layer.
 You can also specify some advanced optmization parameters.
 The project provides a simple manifest parser package.
 You can explore all available parameters in the `config` package.

 ### Build your own neural networks